richardwaters9049/pw-crack-app/README.md

 1. **Dictionary Attack**: Uses a large list of common passwords fetched from an online source.
 2. **Brute-Force Attack**: Iterates through all possible combinations of characters to find a match, leveraging parallel processing to speed up the process.

+## Character Type Optimization

+A character type analysis has been implemented to improve the efficiency of the brute-force attack.
+This enhancement involves analyzing the password to determine if it contains only letters, only digits, or a combination of both.
+Based on this analysis, the application narrows down the brute-force search space to a specific set of characters, significantly reducing the time required to crack the password.
+This optimization is particularly effective for passwords with uniform character types, helping to demonstrate the importance of diverse character usage in password creation.

 ### How It Relates to Cybersecurity

 This application showcases fundamental techniques in cybersecurity related to password cracking: